Team-AiK/AMR_Detection/README.md

 # AMR_Detection
-Abnormalities Detection Algorithm in Musculoskeletal Radiographs
+Abnormalities Detection Algorithm in Musculoskeletal Radiographs using Tensorflow and Caffe